What Causes Gray Eyes? The Science Behind Why They're So Rare

 Eye color is not simple.
 It doesn’t come from just one gene.
 There are a few eye color genetics that work together.
 The main ones are called OCA2 and HERC2.
 These control how much melanin your eyes make.

-The chances of getting blue or gray visas will be increased if both parents have light-colored eyes.
+The chances of having blue or gray irises increase if both parents have light-colored eyes.
 However, it cannot be said with 100 percent certainty.
 With the appropriate gene combinations and interactions, you can actually have gray eyes even if both parents are brown-eyed.

 Melanin acts like a dimmer switch for your eyes.
 A lot gives you brown.
 A little gives you blue.
 Just the right mix, along with more collagen in the eye’s front layer, gives you gray.
 That’s what makes gray eyes so rare.
 Everything needs to line up just right.